 A calf that has one carrier parent has a 50% chance of also being a carrier.
 DNA testing the calf will identify if it is a carrier or not.
 If a calf is born to parent animals that have not been tested for genetic conditions but has a known carrier animal in its grandparent generation, then it should also be tested because it has a 25% probability of having inherited the gene.
 However, it might be more economical to test the parent in this case.
 If the parent did not inherit the gene from the carrier grandparent then there is no way that the calf could have inherited the gene from the grandparent.

-Breeding two carrier animals as shown in the following Punnett square will result in one-quarter of the calves being both phenotypically and genotypically normal, half of the calves being carriers, and one-quarter of the calves inheriting both recessive alleles and being born affected.
+Breeding two carrier animals as shown in the following Punnett square will result in one-quarter of the calves being both phenotypically and genotypically normal, half of the calves looking normal but being carriers, and one-quarter of the calves inheriting both recessive alleles and being born affected.

-To maintain Angus breed integrity in Canada, and to assist our members with their mating decisions, the Canadian Angus Association identifies animals that have been tested for genetic conditions and reports the subsequent results of this testing.
+To maintain Angus breed integrity in Canada, and to assist our members with their mating decisions, the Canadian Angus Association identifies animals that have been tested for genetic conditions and reports these test results.
 It is good ethical practice to disclose full pedigree information to potential buyers of an animal.
 Test results are printed on registration certificates and we encourage breeders to report all carriers in sale catalogues.

 This is not a lethal defect.
 Affected calves are born, after lengthened gestation periods, with high birth weights, and large prominent muscling.
 They have little fat and very fine bone structures.